 The 2 main languages spoken in Canada are English and French.

-To help you put that into perspective, Canada is larger than the whole of the European Union; it’s 15 times larger than France, 33 times larger than Italy, three times as large as India, five times larger than Mexico, more than 30 per cent larger than Australia and roughly the same size as 81,975 Walt Disney Worlds put together!
+Canada is larger than the whole of the European Union; it’s 15 times larger than France, 33 times larger than Italy, three times as large as India, five times larger than Mexico, more than 30 per cent larger than Australia and roughly the same size as 81,975 Walt Disney Worlds put together!

 Despite its vastness, in 2019 Canada’s population was only around a mere 37.59 million, compared to the UK’s 66.65 million (2019)!